openshift/enhancements/enhancements/machine-api/aws-imds-v2-support.md

     // HTTPTokens determines whether or not the host requires the use of authentication when interacting with the metadata service.
     // When using authentication, this enforces v2 interaction method (IMDSv2) with the metadata service.
     // When omitted, this means the user has no opinion and the value is left to the platform to choose a good
+    // default, which is subject to change over time.
+The current default is optional.
     // +kubebuilder:validation:Enum=required;optional
     // +optional
     HTTPTokens InstanceMetadataHTTPTokens `json:"httpTokens,omitempty"`